 Many people naturally wake up after 15-30 minutes of napping.
 But if you tend to be a longer nap-taker, set an alarm so you do not oversleep.
 Keeping your nap at 30 minutes or less will also prevent you from being overly groggy upon waking.

 Here are some tips to have a successful power nap:

 - Try to be consistent.
 The best time for napping is between 1 and 3 in the afternoon, or approximately 8 hours after waking in the morning.

 - Darken the room.
 Darkness causes your body to produce melatonin, which helps you fall asleep.
 If you can’t darken the room, put on a sleep mask or even drape a jacket over your face.

 - Stay warm.
 Your body temperature drops while you sleep.
 Keep a blanket or jacket nearby to help stay warm.

 - Control noise.
 If noise bothers you while you sleep, turn on a fan or white noise machine.
-Better yet, use an iPhone App like Mind Tuner.
+Better yet, use an Android or iPhone App like Mind Tuner.
 It’s great for napping, waking up, enhancing creativity, and increasing focus!